-Pholiota squarrosa, also known as Dry Scaly Pholiota, has a hat that is yellow-white and covered with brown scales.
+Pholiota squarrosa, also known as Dry Scaly Pholiota, has a yellowish-brown large hat that is covered with brown scales.
 The gills are light yellow to brown.
-The foot is the same color as the hat and protruding scales.
-Grows on hardwood, often at the base of live or dead hardwoods.
+The foot is the same colour as the hat and protruding scales.
+The mushroom grows in small or large clumps on hardwood, often at the base of live or dead hardwoods.

-are covered by a partial veil when young and have a greenish-brown color; mature gills are rusty brown and crowded closely together, attached to the stem (adnate), and usually notched (sinuate).
+are covered by a partial veil when young and have a greenish-brown colour; mature gills are rusty brown and crowded closely together, attached to the stem (adnate), and usually notched (sinuate).
 Spores

 are brown.
 Stem

-colored as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as cap.
+coloured as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as the cap.
 The ring is ragged and almost zone-like.

 Smaller and paler Pholiota squarrosoides is highly sticky-slimy beneath the scales.
 It also occurs on deciduous trees but is rare in Europe, more common in North America.
 Gymnopilys junonius found in the same habitat, lacks the distinctive cap scales.